Anymuz/HackTheBox-Walkthroughs/Conceal/Conceal.md

 ![img](assets/root2.png)

 With this shell we are able to access our system flag and complete the machine.
-[REMOVE THIS WHEN DONE]

 ## Conclusion
 In this machine we learned about the IKE protocol and how to use IPsec in order to subvert firewall restrictions for TCP connections.
 Then through vulnerable FTP anonymous user that uploads to a web service we are able to upload an ASP web shell and get basic command execution.
 Using this web shell we can upload a PowerShell script that gives us a user shell.
 Finally there are two routes that can be taken for privilege escalation, one by making use of a Common Vulnerabilities and Exposures (CVE) entry, the other by using Juicy Potato to exploit the user having SeImpersonatePrivilege enabled.
 Overall a very interesting box which requires an entire technique just to scan TCP ports, a long but rewarding challenge with a fairly realistic scenario.